 A positive antibody test is not enough to make a diagnosis on its own, because not all dogs that are exposed to B. burgdorferi get sick, and antibodies can persist in the blood for a long time after exposure.

-Treatment with antibiotics usually produces rapid improvement in symptoms (antibiotics will be continued for a few weeks).
-Treatment may not be completely clear the bacteria, but produces a state where no symptoms are present (similar to the condition in dogs that don't have symptoms from infection).
+Treatment with antibiotics usually produces rapid improvement in symptoms, though antibiotics will be continued for a few weeks.
+Treatment may not completely clear the bacteria, but produces a state where no symptoms are present (similar to the condition in dogs that don't have symptoms from infection).

 If kidney disease is present, a longer course of antibiotics along with additional medications to treat the kidney disease is usually necessary.

 Tick control is extremely important for the prevention of Lyme disease (and many other diseases that can be transmitted by ticks).
-Check your dog daily for ticks and remove them as soon as possible, since ticks must feed for at least 12 hours (possibly 24-48 hours) before transmitting the bacteria causing Lyme disease.
+Check your dog daily for ticks and remove them as soon as possible, since ticks must feed for at least 12 hours (and possibly 24 to 48 hours) before transmitting the bacteria that causes Lyme disease.

 This is especially important in peak tick season and after your dog spends time in the bush or tall grass (consider avoiding these areas in tick season).
 Products that prevent ticks such as monthly parasite preventatives or tick collars can be used, but be sure to follow your veterinarian's advice when using these products.